Skip to main content

 3. list-campaign-integrations to get the exact delivery integrationID.

-4. schedule-webinar with the wtl, integrationID, and a UNIX timestamp.
+4. schedule-webinar with the wtl, integrationID, and a UNIX timestamp (add a recurring condition string to set up an evergreen cadence).

 Add an SMS reminder